 Sometimes I get lazy about cooking.
-I wish I could say we carefully planned all our meals but more often than not, we don’t have time to do that.
+I wish I could say we carefully planned all our meals but more often than not, we don’t.
 A lot of times, we’re coming up with dinner that morning or even more likely, about an hour before we’re ready to eat. 😬 I think a lot of other busy families operate this way too.
 Do you?

 So along with the lack of planning issue, making everything from scratch just isn’t realistic either.
 While nutrition is extremely important, there are a lot of other things that are important to us as a family.
 For one, we enjoy celebrating the special days in life like getting a good report card, birthdays and holidays.